renovate-bot/googleapis-_-managedkafka/README.md

 The relevant artifact will be generated in the target folder, under the name managed-kafka-auth-login-handler-<version>.jar.
 Copy this JAR file to your client libs folder so it is included in its Java classpath.

-2. Configure your client, including the following authentication properties.
+2. Configure your Kafka client, including the following authentication properties.
 ```
 security.protocol=SASL_SSL
 sasl.mechanism=OAUTHBEARER